 Courts said schools do not have to wait for actual disruption is there is a "reasonable forecast of distrubance"

 In Tinker, the Court also explained that public school officials must be able to point to evidence of disruption rather than rely on an “undifferentiated fear or apprehension of disturbance.”

 The lower courts have emphasized public school officials to do not have to wait for an actual riot.
 The modern iteration of the test is a “reasonable forecast of substantial disruption.”
-For example, the Sixth U.S. Circuit Court of Appeals, a few years after Tinker, used the substantial disruption test in Melton v.
-Young (1972) to rule that public school officials in Chattanooga, Tennessee, did not violate the free-speech rights of a student when they prohibited him from wearing a Confederate flag jacket to his school, which had experienced race-based violence.
+For example, the 6th U.S. Circuit Court of Appeals a few years after Tinker used the substantial disruption test in Melton v.
+Young (1972) to rule that public school officials in Chattanooga, Tennessee, did not violate the free-speech rights of a student when they prohibited him from wearing a Confederate flag jacket to his school.